nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.v1.md

 	kubectl create namespace weblogic-operator

+Create a Docker registry secret for the operator to enable access to the `weblogic-kubernetes-operator` and `weblogic` images in the OCIR repository where you uploaded:

+**kubectl -n weblogic-operator create secret docker-registry <secret_name> --docker-server=<region>.ocir.io --docker-username=<oci\_tenancyname>/<oci\_username> --docker-password=<ocir\_auth\_token> --docker-email=example_email**

+For example:

+	kubectl -n weblogic-operator create secret docker-registry OCIRSecret --docker-server=phx.ocir.io --docker-username=acme-dev/jdoe@acme.com --docker-password=k]j64r{1<sJSSF-;>)K8 --docker-email=jdoe@acme.com

 This demo domain is configured to be run in the namespace *domain1*.
 To create namespace *domain1*, execute this command:

 	kubectl create namespace domain1

 The username and password credentials for access to the Administration Server must be stored in a Kubernetes secret in the same namespace that the domain will run in.
 The script does not create the secret in order to avoid storing the credentials in a file.
-To create the secret for this demo, issue the following command (you can change the password below, but don't forget later):
+To create the secret for this demo, issue the following command:

-	kubectl -n domain1 create secret generic domain1-weblogic-credentials username=weblogic password=welcome1
+	kubectl -n domain1 create secret generic domain1-weblogic-credentials username=weblogic password=<PASSWORD>

 Create output directory for the operator and domain scripts.

+	mkdir -p /PATH_TO/weblogic-operator-output-directory
-	mkdir -p /PATH_TO/weblogic-output-directory
+	mkdir -p /PATH_TO/weblogic-domain-output-directory

 Finally, run the create operator script first, pointing it at your inputs file and the output directory.
 The best to execute in the locally cloned `weblogic-kubernetes-operator/kubernetes` folder:

-	./create-weblogic-operator.sh -i create-weblogic-operator-job-inputs.yaml -o /PATH_TO/weblogic-output-directory
+	./create-weblogic-operator.sh -i create-weblogic-operator-job-inputs.yaml -o /PATH_TO/weblogic-operator-output-directory
 	Input parameters being used
 	export version="create-weblogic-operator-inputs-v1"
 	export serviceAccount="weblogic-operator"